 Great Thanksgiving Dinner Choices for Blue Ridge Foodies

-So much has changed since last Thanksgiving.
-Restaurants are re-opening for traditional buffets and sit down holiday meals.
+Restaurants are still open for traditional buffets and sit down holiday meals.
 Meanwhile, diners are still exploring options to take the stress out of the kitchen and elevate the menu.
 Here are some great Thanksgiving dinner choices for Blue Ridge “foodies”.
 Whether it’s a full “grab and go” meal already prepared, some support with side dishes, or spoiling yourself with a feast at a local restaurant, we’ve got you covered.
 And if you still feel like cooking, learn how to give a traditional side dish a twist and find out what you can do with that leftover bird.

 Great Thanksgiving Dinner Choices

 Are you ready to take a break from the kitchen?
 We’ve found six delicious Thanksgiving dinner choices.
 Leave the cooking to the talented chefs and make your reservations today.

 #1 Located in the Eastern Panhandle of West Virginia, you’ll find two beautiful resorts with Thanksgiving day dining options.
 Over in Charles Town, there’s the Hillbrook Inn & Spa with their new Executive Chef Jan Van Haute.
 Chef Jan is offering locally sourced heritage dining in the form of a Thanksgiving meal with all the trimmings.
 The star of the meal is a local, slow roasted turkey with sausage stuffing, winter vegetables, potato mousseline, and cranberries.
 Seatings are available every 15 minutes from 11:30 am to 4pm.
 Cost is $105 per person for three courses and a decadent dessert plus taxes, gratuities, and beverages.